Kodály method

 The Kodály method, also referred to as the Kodály concept, is an approach to music education developed in Hungary during the mid-twentieth century by Zoltán Kodály.
 His philosophy of education served as inspiration for the method, which was then developed over a number of years by his associates.
-In 2016, the method was inscribed as a UNESCO Intangible Cultural Heritage.
+In 2016, the method was inscribed as an item of UNESCO Intangible Cultural Heritage.

 History

 Kodály became interested in the music education of children in 1925 when he overheard some students singing songs that they had learned at school.
 Kodály was appalled by the standard of the children's singing, and was inspired to do something to improve the music education system in Hungary.
 He wrote a number of controversial articles, columns, and essays to raise awareness about the issue of music education.
 In his writings, Kodály criticized schools for using poor-quality music and for only teaching music in the secondary grades.
 Kodály insisted that the music education system needed better teachers, better curriculum, and more class time devoted to music.

 Beginning in 1935, along with his colleague Jenő Ádám, he embarked on a long-term project to reform music teaching in the lower and middle schools by actively creating a new curriculum and new teaching methods, as well as writing new musical compositions for children.
 His work resulted in the publication of several highly influential books that have had a profound impact on musical education both inside and outside his home country.

 Kodály’s efforts finally bore fruit in 1945 when the new Hungarian government began to implement his ideas in the public schools.
 Socialist control of the educational system facilitated the establishment of Kodály’s methods nationwide.
 The first music primary school, in which music was taught daily, opened in 1950.
 The school was so successful that over one hundred music primary schools opened within the next decade.
 After about fifteen years roughly half the schools in Hungary were music schools.

 Kodály’s success eventually spilled outside of Hungarian borders.
 Kodály’s method was first presented to the international community in 1958 at a conference of the International Society for Music Educators (I.S.M.E.) held in Vienna.
 Another I.S.M.E. conference in Budapest in 1964 allowed participants to see Kodály’s work first-hand, causing a surge of interest.
 Music educators from all over the world traveled to Hungary to visit Kodály’s music schools.
 The first symposium dedicated solely to the Kodály method was held in Oakland, California in 1973; it was at this event that the International Kodály Society was inaugurated.
 Today Kodály-based methods are used throughout the world.